RosewellSoftware/RosewellBASIC/README.md

 --*Independent Windows*-- Adds a new system where you can use multiple windows Independent of each other

+--*Color Change*-- Changed the green text in the green background color

 --*Bug Fixes*--

 --*Typo Fixes*--